fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-license-activation.md

 ---
 title: License activation from v2.0 onwards | FusionExport
-description: Learn how to activate your FusionExport license.
+description: Need to remove the watermark?
+Activate your license from v2.0 onwards.
+Read our comprehensive article for more information regarding license activation.
 heading: License activation from v2.0 onwards
 ---